St4NNi/jam-rs/README.md

 [evaluation/trace-production/](evaluation/trace-production/).
 On the selected anonymous 40-case matrix, the standard Jam Index recovered 40/40 candidates with base precision 1.0, base recall 0.981834375, and interval precision and recall 1.0.
-Three paired process-cold four-thread runs had a 4.364 s median and 313,300 KiB median peak RSS.
-The 605,224,880-base collection occupied 183,144,518 bytes, or 0.302606 index bytes per source base.
-The exact standalone 160-base trace, reverse-complement, origin-crossing, separate-contig, overlap, repeat-shared, integrated, and unrelated controls were rerun.
+Six alternating process-cold four-thread runs had a 4.650 s median and 360,908 KiB median peak RSS.
+The 20-part, 605,224,880-base collection occupied 40,729,419 bytes, or 0.067296 index bytes per source base, and read 362,712 source-sequence bytes for the selected contigs.
+This Jam Index was 77.8% smaller than the measured embedded-sequence baseline; median query time was 3.0% higher and median peak RSS was 0.5% lower.
+The exact standalone 160-base trace, reverse-complement, origin-crossing, separate-contig, overlap, repeat-shared, integrated, unrelated, and all anonymous sequence-backed controls were rerun.
 The machine-readable selected scorecard is [evaluation/trace-production/results/summary/jam-index-v1/summary.json](evaluation/trace-production/results/summary/jam-index-v1/summary.json).